-According to a number of newspapers and advertising campaigns, Monday 20 January is the most depressing day of 2020.
+According to a number of newspapers and advertising campaigns, The third Monday of the New Year is officially the most depressing day of the year.

 According to many of my friends, Blue Monday happens every Monday.
 Thanks to festive overindulging, overspending, cold weather and for many, the return to work, January soon becomes a miserable and challenging anti-climax to an ever increasing period of festivity for many.